christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     cannabis cult that stripped them of their martial spirit (https://en.wikipedia.org/wiki/Enaree).
 Marijuanna turned them from
     fearless warriors into potheads who were led by transgender priests.\
-(b) Azhdahak, which is the Armenian form of the name of the Avestan Azhi Dahaka, was associated with the Median king Astyages (r.
-564–550 BC) who was the grandfather of Cyrus the Great. https://en.wikipedia.org/wiki/Azhdahak_(mythology)
-(c) Quetzalcōātl, the Mesoamerican serpent deity, shares uncanny similarities to Aži Dahāka which suggests a transoceanic exchange of religious ideas long before Columbus (the Jade Mask of Calakmul (7th century CE) also depicts a Caucasian-featured ruler with a serpent headdress—resembling Scythian dragon crowns).
+(b) Quetzalcōātl, the Mesoamerican serpent deity, shares uncanny similarities to Aži Dahāka which suggests a transoceanic exchange of religious ideas long before Columbus (the Jade Mask of Calakmul (7th century CE) also depicts a Caucasian-featured ruler with a serpent headdress—resembling Scythian dragon crowns).

 **4 The Alexandrian School**